sharatkm4/Ethereum-Dapp/README.md

-# Ethereum-Dapp
+# Ethereum-DApp
-Ethereum based Dapp project as part of Kingsland University course.
+Ethereum based DApp project as part of Kingsland University course.

+A simple DApp application which is a decentralized marketplace for selling and buying used cars.